BitJam/live-usb-maker/README.md

      --gpt-pmbr               Set pmbr_boot disk flag (prevents booting via UEFI) -h --help                   Show this usage
-  -i --initrd=<file>          Update the initrd from using a template-initrd.gz -I --ignore-config          Ignore the configuration file -k --keep-syslinux          Don't replace the syslinux files -L --label=Name             Label ext partition with Name
+  -i --initrd=<file>          Update the initrd from using a template-initrd.gz -i --initrd=<dir>           Use a directory tree as a template -I --ignore-config          Ignore the configuration file -k --keep-syslinux          Don't replace the syslinux files -L --label=Name             Label ext partition with Name